Dievesa/ize-compose/README.md

 ### **3. Standalone Wireless File Server (No Cables Needed)**
 <details>
 Rupert Edition completely frees you from cables.
 The device operates as its own WiFi Access Point (`192.168.4.1` or `rupertwriter.local`).
-Simply connect your phone or PC to the device's network, open a web browser, and you can instantly download or delete your `.txt` drafts through a clean web interface.
+Simply connect your phone or PC to the device's network, open a web browser, and you can instantly copy or delete your `.txt` drafts through a clean web interface.
 </details>

 ### **4. Universal BLE Text Dumping**
 <details>
 Need your text on another device instantly?
 Connect RupertWriter as a standard Bluetooth Keyboard to your smartphone or laptop.
 With the 'Safe BLE Transfer' function, the device will automatically "type out" your entire manuscript directly into any app (Notepad, Word, Email).
-We've even implemented a micro-delay for specific symbols (`/ \ - =`) to ensure 100% typo-free transmission across different operating systems.
+I've even implemented a micro-delay for specific symbols (`/ \ - =`) to ensure 100% typo-free transmission across different operating systems.
 </details>

 ### 5. Intelligent Dual-Font Typography Engine